Do you watch Netflix on a regular basis?

 Nail your Spanish pronunciation

-You may find that there are certain words in Spanish that just don’t roll off the tongue as easily and/or sound nothing like how a local would say them when they come out of your mouth (there’s also the slang to consider, but that’s another whole ball game that you don’t have to worry about right now).
+You may find that there are certain words in Spanish that just don’t roll off the tongue very easily, or sound nothing like how a local would say them when they come out of your mouth.

-However, like anything else, the best way to learn something is often by doing one thing and one thing alone: practicing.
+However, like anything else, the best way to learn something is to just do it.
+In other words, through practice.

-And so, when watching your movie or TV show on Netflix, have a go at saying words out loud as the subtitles run across the screen (however, be careful not to disturb anyone else’s viewing in the process!).
+And so, when watching your movie or TV show on Netflix, have a go at saying words out loud as the subtitles run across the screen.
+(Of course, try not to disturb anyone else’s viewing in the process!)

 Learn Spanish quicker